 Nibosh [Humble Death or Twisted Head]

-A warrior of great distinction among the Wabash Potawatomi of Indiana, Neeboash was a veteran of the Battle of Tippecanoe (1811) and the greater War of 1812.
-His name, translated as Humble Death, indicated both his prowess in battle and physical appearance due to the numerous injuries he sustained.
-After being captured and scalped during an inter-tribal conflict, Neeboash was commonly outfitted in various types of headwear in an attempt to conceal his disfigurement.
-But it may have been the Battle of Tippecanoe and ensuing events that bolstered such an intimidating name.
+A warrior of great distinction among the Wabash Potawatomi of Indiana, Nibosh was a veteran of the Battle of Tippecanoe (1811) and the greater War of 1812.
+His name, translated as Humble Death or Twisted Head, indicated both his prowess in battle and physical appearance, due to the numerous injuries he sustained.
+After being captured and scalped during an inter-tribal conflict, Nibosh was commonly outfitted in various types of headwear in an attempt to conceal his disfigurement.

 Cooke, Sarah E. and Rachel B. Ramadhyani.
 1993.
 Indians and a Changing Frontier: The Art of George Winter